Extensions

 command:

-database as string, required
+database as string, required, no default

-SQLite database path.
+SQLite database file address.

 updatable as boolean, optional, default true

-truncatable as boolean, optional, default true
+truncatable as boolean, optional, default false

 Allows foreign tables to be truncated using the